ShimmerEngineering/webBLEDemos/README.md

 # webBLEDemos
 This examples are Pre-Alpha Releases, what that implies from a support perspective can be found [here](https://shimmersensing.com/wp-content/uploads/2022/04/Shimmer-Support-Policy_27.04.2022.pdf).
-Please do not hesitate to contact support should you have any technical queries.
+If you encounter any technical issues, or would like to express interest in shaping future development, please reach out to our support team.
+If sufficient interest is registered, we may prioritize building a more fully scoped and robust API.

 [Gyro Example](https://shimmerengineering.github.io/webBLEDemos/break-gyro/)